WebAssembly/exception-handling/document/core/exec/runtime.rst

 * The meta variable :math:`F` ranges over frames where clear from context.

+* The meta variable :math:`H` ranges over exception handlers where clear from context.

 * The following auxiliary definition takes a :ref:`block type <syntax-blocktype>` and looks up the :ref:`function type <syntax-functype>` that it denotes in the current frame:

 .. math::